Policy Reversal Upsets OZ N Territory E&P (Correction)

 In a document published that day, the Territory Alliance said existing exploration licences will not be renewed, and no more production permits will be issued.
 Existing production may only continue where sufficient community and environmental safeguards are implemented.

-Apart from the alleged environmental risk posed by hydraulic fracturing, the NT's governing party, Territory Alliance, justified its proposal on a number of grounds that might be for the investor to take, rather than the government.
+Apart from the alleged environmental risk posed by hydraulic fracturing, the Territory Alliance justified its proposal on a number of grounds that might be for the investor to take, rather than the government.

 These include the gas oversupply in world markets.
 It said: "The glut is not expected to clear until after 2030.
 This is not simply a short-term blip caused by a Covid related down turn but was a well-established trend even before the pandemic forced widespread industrial closures.
 It has been well known since 2017 that production was far outstripping demand, with both investors and production companies taken to task for their addiction to growth and to ‘stop counting barrels and start making money’.